yasbik/Ixalan/README.md

 being as far out as a month or as few as 1 hours before the movie start time.
 This can be measured by comparing ticket sales to line wait times as compared to before and after the launch of the application.
 With a target reduction of waiting line times of at least 10%.

+The branching strategy we will be using is GitHub Flow.